Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Design of the ued workflow

 where $T$ is a transformation operation over raw I/Q data, and $\sigma$ is a permutation operation over the time axis.
 The \(T(X_{\text{in}})\) tensor does not contain any semantic information, because all messages have the same representation, assuming that transmitted signals are random.
-The simplest way to provide the time-invariant property is to represent raw I/Q samples as 2D Constellation.
+A straightforward way to provide the time-invariant property is to represent raw I/Q samples as a 2D constellation data.
 Firstly, the data is scaled to $[-1,1]$ range:

-Secondly, the procedure counting I/Q observations over cells created by the grid in a 2D plane (Figure \ref{fig:2D_const}) is applied:
+Secondly, the procedure counting I/Q observations over cells created by the grid on a 2D plane is applied as depicted in the Figure \ref{fig:2D_const_grid}:

 where $K$ is the grid size and $N$ is the number of I/Q observations.
+The resulting tensor looks like a heat map shown in Figure~\ref{fig:2D_const_final}.